php-library-league/demo/README.md

 # Unzip archive
 unzip outsource/archive.zip -d outsource/

+# Give full permissions to all outsource folders and files
+chmod -R 0777 outsource/
 ```

 You can access any script from one place by opening [index.php] in your browser.